 Not only are there plenty of jobs out there that let you bring your creative side to work, but many of them are also high paying.
 Below, you’ll find 12 jobs that pay well and will let you showcase your creative skills on a daily basis.

-For the purposes of this list, we’re defining high-paying jobs as those whose average salary (according to the compensation resource PayScale) is above the median household income in the U.S., which U.S. Census Bureau statistics show was $68,703 in 2019, the latest year for which data is available.
-It’s worth keeping in mind that we’ve provided averages and general ranges, so you may see variations depending on where you live.
-(And PayScale’s database is updated nightly; the numbers below reflect the latest figures as of May 2021.)
+For the purposes of this list, we’re defining high-paying jobs as those whose average salary (according to the compensation resource Payscale) is above the median household income in the U.S., which was $70,784 in 2021, the latest year with available data.

 You’ll also want to think about your level of experience going into the job search.
 Some of the roles below are mid-level or senior-level positions, so if you’re just starting out, you may want to look at entry-level jobs in those areas.
 While a junior role may have a lower salary to start, you’ll be on the path to a high-earning position.

 Read on to learn what each role does and how to break into the industry, plus average salary ranges and relevant open jobs on The Muse that you can apply to right now.

 An agile coach typically works with a specific team, often software developers or product engineers, to help them manage long-term projects and work more effectively as a group.
 Agile coaching requires a unique blend of creative skills—you need to be organized and good with visuals (there are often a lot of flowcharts and task boards involved!), but you also need high emotional intelligence.
 This is a great role for people who are natural leaders, mentors, and problem-solvers.